-Response: GFDL is contributing two Earth System Models to the Intergovernmental Panel on Climate Change 5th Assessment.
+Response: GFDL is contributing two sets of Earth System Model simulations, using two different ocean models, to the Intergovernmental Panel on Climate Change 5th Assessment.
 GFDL recognizes that support and staffing for ESM development is subcritical.
 An alternative included in the FY11 President's Budget request for NOAA contains a significant funding increase for research into biogeochemical feedbacks for ESM development.
 Land-ice modeling, and particularly the contribution of melting land ice to future sea level rise, remains another key area requiring improvement.
 GFDL is making progress in this area through collaboration with a new Cooperative Institute in Climate Sciences researcher and a UCAR post-doctoral fellow.
 The FY11 President's Budget request includes significant funding to further enhance NOAA's expertise in ice sheet modeling.
 GFDL continues to draw upon the world-renowned expertise of CICS (Princeton) for the oceanic components of the biogeochemical cycle.